Horrid Henry Tricks the Tooth Fairy: Horrid Henry's New Teacher

 Horrid Henry is a teacher's worst nightmare, but not for Ninius Nerdon.
 When he is Henry's teacher, he demonstrates his resilience perfectly.
-He can backfire Henry's tricks on him and answer back to a stupid statement that Henry gives.
+He can backfire Henry's tricks on him and answer back to any statement that Henry gives.
 He never demonstrates irateness towards Henry and can even twist Henry's rude jokes into a nightmare for Henry.
-But when Henry makes him believe that Peter is dead, Mr. Nerdon faints and gets taken away by the emergency services.
-Henry however isn’t bothered about the fact that the even more notorious teacher (towards students) Miss Battle-Axe will be teach his class from then on.
+But when Henry makes him believe that Peter has fallen to his death out of an upstairs window, Mr. Nerdon faints and gets taken away in an ambulance.
+Henry, however, is not bothered about the fact that the even more notorious teacher (towards students) Miss Battle-Axe will be teaching his class from then on.